Naheed Abidi: Awards and recognitions

-Naheed Abidi was conferred with Padma Shri, in 2014, by the Government of India, for her services to literature.
-She has also been conferred DLitt (Honoris Causa) by the Lucknow University.
+Abidi was conferred with Padma Shri, in 2014, by the Government of India, for her services to literature.
+She has also been conferred DLitt by the Lucknow University.

 Abidi met Narendra Modi, the Prime Minister of India on 9 September 2014 at the latter's residence and presented two of the books written by her.
 The meeting was announced by Modi through a photo on his Google Plus page and the video of the meeting was displayed on the personal web site of the Prime Minister.
 In 2016, She was honored with the Yash Bharati Award by UP government at a function held in Lucknow.